kwonus/Quelle/Quelle-AVX.md

 *lexicon=KJV  Moses*

-Quelle syntax can alter the span by also supplying an additional CONTROL action:
+Quelle syntax can define the lexicon by also supplying an additional CONTROL action:

 *lexicon=KJV  Moses*